Recent Blog Articles

 - There may be no direct connection between gum disease and cardiovascular disease; the reason they may occur together is that there is a 3rd factor (such as smoking) that's a risk factor for both conditions.
 Other potential "confounders" include poor access to healthcare and lack of exercise – perhaps people without health insurance or who don't take good care of their overall health are more likely to have poor oral health and heart disease.

-A recent study is among the largest to look at this question.
+A study published in 2018 is among the largest to look at this question.
 Researchers analyzed data from nearly a million people who experienced more than 65,000 cardiovascular events (including heart attack) and found that:

 - After accounting for age, there was a moderate correlation between tooth loss (a measure of poor oral health) and coronary heart disease.